 Fighting for Your Family’s Best Interests

-At Berger & Brown, we understand that there is nothing more important to you than the welfare of your children.
+At 307 Law Office, we understand that there is nothing more important to you than the welfare of your children.
 We work tirelessly to ensure that your children are safe and that their best interests are met, offering compassionate legal guidance and strong representation as we help you navigate the child custody process.
-Attorney Alex Berger works exclusively in family law and his concentration on this specific aspect of law provides him with an all-encompassing perspective in child custody matters.
 No matter how complicated your situation may be, we are here to help you understand your options and move forward with your life.